 |1||time||x (m)||y (m)||theta (rad)|

 Assume θ(t) = θmaxcos(ωt + φ).
 Find the most negative and the most positive angular displacements.
 Average the absolute value of these numbers to find the amplitude θmax.
 The time interval between the most negative and the most positive angular displacements is one half period, T/2.

-Save your Word document (your name_lab9.docx), go to Blackboard, Assignments, Lab 9, and attach your document.
+Save your Word document (your name_lab9.docx), go to Canvas, Assignments, Lab 9, and submit your document.